Finance & Economy

 Finally, procurement must be professionalized.
 Training officials, standardizing bidding documents and strengthening post-award audits reduce waste and improve outcomes.
 Governance improvements in procurement are consistently associated with better spending efficiency (Fazekas & Blum, 2021).

 The fiscal arithmetic is straightforward.
-If federal procurement is roughly Rs 4 trillion annually, even a conservative 10 percent efficiency gain would yield around Rs 400 billion in savings.
-At 15 percent, savings approach Rs 600 billion.
-Extending similar improvements across provincial procurement would multiply this impact (Figure 1).
+If procurement spend across Pakistan (including both the federal and provincial governments) is estimated at Rs.
+5 trillion annually, even a 10 percent efficiency gain would yield around Rs.
+500 billion in savings.
+At 15 percent, savings approach Rs.
+750 billion.
+Effectively, this would equal increasing the federal development budget by 50% to 75%.

 Pakistan does not need blunt austerity to reduce expenditure.
 It needs smarter purchasing.
 When the government is one of the largest buyers in the economy, procurement reform is not a technical adjustment.
 It is one of the most powerful fiscal reforms available.